-This WP will be carried out utilising the results of projects like DIRIZON, MANTRA, INFRAMIX, TransAID, C-Roads, NordicWay 3 etc. as well the discussions in the CCAM Platform's relevant WGs and interviews of stakeholders in Europe, Japan and the U.S. The information needs are validated in a European workshop targeting NRAs, traffic managers and OEMs.
+This WP was carried out utilising the results of projects like DIRIZON, MANTRA, INFRAMIX, TransAID, C-Roads, NordicWay 3 etc. as well the discussions in the CCAM Platform's relevant WGs and interviews of stakeholders in Europe, Japan and the U.S. The information needs were validated in a European workshop targeting NRAs, traffic managers and OEMs.

-In TM4CAD, WP2 will be the primary source of input concerning the information needs.
-The WP results will be utilised in WPs 4 and 5 as well as eventually also in WP2's completion.
-The results of WP4 and WP5 will lead to the updating of the WP3 results in the last months of the project.
+In TM4CAD, WP2 was the primary source of input concerning the information needs.
+The WP results were utilised in WPs 4 and 5 as well as eventually also in WP2's completion.
+The results of WP4 and WP5 have led to the updating of the WP3 results in the last months of the project.

-1.5 Distributed ODD Awareness Framework
+1.5 Distributed ODD Attribute value Awareness (DOVA) Framework

-The need to monitor or be aware of each ODD attribute puts an additional overhead on the Automated Driving System (ADS) to be able to measure each ODD attribute.
+The need to monitor or be aware of the current value of each ODD attribute puts an additional overhead on the Automated Driving System (ADS) to be able to measure each ODD attribute.
 However, measuring each ODD attribute may not be practically feasible from a cost and engineering perspective.
-However, ODD awareness is key to ensuring safe operation of the ADS.
-In order to overcome this challenge, TM4CAD has introduced the concept of Distributed ODD Awareness (DOA) framework (Khastgir et al. 2022).
+However, ODD attribute value awareness is key to ensuring safe operation of the ADS.
+In order to overcome this challenge, TM4CAD has introduced the concept of Distributed ODD attribute Value Awareness (DOVA) framework (Khastgir et al. 2022).

-The DOA framework enables the ADS to benefit from off-board sensing infrastructure to become aware of ODD attribute values which it may not be able to measure or sense by itself.
+The DOVA framework enables the ADS to benefit from off-board sensing infrastructure to become aware of ODD attribute values which it may not be able to measure or sense by itself.
 For example, an ADS may not be able to detect the severity of a visibility impairment from a fog bank that it is approaching.
 It may be able to receive such information from a roadside weather station which can provide this information through over the air communication with the ADS.
 This enables the ADS to have awareness of this current operating condition and compare it with its designed ODD to establish if the ADS is either inside or outside its ODD.